3 days in Milan: Itinerary of what to see in Milan (+ map)

 Lago di Como is such a beautiful place that it deserves a separate visit for a few days.

-Lake Como, that’s one big kitsch.
-Picturesque towns with narrow streets, colourful houses lining the coast and clear water reflecting the snow-capped peaks of the Alps.
+Lake Como is truly picture-perfect — with its picturesque towns, narrow streets, colourful houses lining the shore, and clear water reflecting the snow-capped peaks of the Alps.
 Not for nothing is it one of the most beautiful Italian lakes.

-The best on Lake Como are the towns of Bellagio and Varenna.
-You can get here by train and ferry depending on where you are coming from.
+The highlights of Lake Como are the towns of Bellagio and Varenna.
+You can get here by train and ferry depending on where you’re coming from.

 How to get to Lago di Como from Milan